AreteCore/aretecore/README.md

 [Miro](https://www.miro.com) - A visual collaboration board that has literally everything.
 Amazing.
 [Flexbox Froggy](https://flexboxfroggy.com) - A cool game for learning CSS Flexbox.
 [Grid Garden](https://cssgridgarden.com)  - A cool game for learning CSS grid.
+[Edabit](https://edabit.com) - I like their coding challenges, they start off very easy and get significantly harder.

 *More to come*